opentensor/TensorWiki/content/delegation/delegation.md

     --wallet.hotkye YOUR_HOTKEY_NAME
 ```

-## Further Reading
-Delegation allows users to participate in Bittensor’s consensus mechanis without much TAO.
-By delegating Tao to a Validator, users are able to earn back Tao proportional to their contribution.
-Users are incentivized to delegate to a Validator based on the project that Validator is proposing.
-For example, a Validator can propose to validate and research image-to-text models.
-Users interested in image-to-text models on the Bittensor protocol are then encouraged to delegate Tao to that Validator to fund it with Tao.
-Hence, delegation is effectively a funding mechanism for projects on top of Bittensor.

-By default, the delegates collect an 18\% share of all emissions from delegated TAO.
-The delegate validators must perform better than their peers to remain competitive while promoting growth and quality in the network.
-Delegation facilitates resource utilization, creating more powerful nodes and enhancing the network's innovative potential.

-When delegating, users stake their Tao to a Hotkey belonging to a third-party Validator on the Bittensor network.
-This removes the need for users to provision their own hardware and deploy their own Validator.
-Instead, the delegating Hotkey will be responsible for validation and will provide any bond-emissions returns to the staking user's Coldkey, minus the 18\% fee.

----
 # Signing Delegates
 ---

 Signing your delegate name, URL and description makes it show when others run btcli list_delegates.
 To do this you need to submit a pull request to the bittensor-delegates repo.

 1. Generating your details
 ```bash dark title=bittensor/scripts/validator_info_signature/generate.py link=https://github.com/opentensor/bittensor/scripts/validator_info_signature/generate.py